bvds/andes/docs/guides/admin_guide/README.md

  - Organization Code - A keyword to describe the organization
  - Cache Max Age - The duration in minutes that you want information about an organization to persist in the Client.
-Zero indicates that the information persist indefinitely and only update when a user clicks the Refresh button
+Zero indicates that the information persists indefinitely and only updates when a user clicks the Refresh button.

 <a name="SenchaMenu"></a>
 ## Sencha Menu